 Put a Christmas spin on your cookies, with these almond pinwheel Christmas Cookies!
-They are easy for the kids to help with, and makes lots to share!
+They are easy for the kids to help with, and make lots to share!

-You can even add sprinkles to the colored dough for another added twist!
+You can add sprinkles to the colored dough for another added twist!

 Mix and match your favorite colors, for these almond pinwheel Christmas cookies, and you can make these all year long in fun festive colors!
 Hope you love them!

 Looking for more Christmas cookies ideas?

 Almond Pinwheel Christmas Cookies

 - 3 oz Cream Cheese, softened